Tree pyramidal adaptive importance sampling: Adaptive importance sampling with tree pyramids

 \subsubsection{Leaf resampling}

 Another variation to the sTP-AIS is the resampling strategy.
 As described in Algorithm~\ref{alg:TP}, each time a sample is generated in a new subspace, it is never removed from the sample set $\chi$ or replaced by another sample.
+This can be problematic if the target density $\pi$ within a subspace is peaked.
+A sample in such a subspace is likely to end up in a low density region.
+Consequently, the evidence in that space will be underestimated (line 12, Algorithm~\ref{alg:TP}), which may result in that subspace being selected for expansion much later than it should have.

-This can be problematic if the target distribution $\pi$ is peaked, early unlucky samples in low probability regions may span a large subspace requiring lots of samples before selecting that subspace for expansion.
-This problem can be addressed by implementing a resampling strategy.
-Before obtaining a new set of tree leaves (line 8), all the leaf nodes of the tree are resampled and weighted.
-This leads to a lower acceptance rate but reduces the variance and increases robustness to multi-modal target distributions and unlucky samples.
-We believe other resampling strategies will lead to improved robustness and acceptance rate, which will be the topic of our future work.
+This problem can be mitigated by implementing a resampling strategy.
+Before obtaining a new set of tree leaves (line 11, Algorithm~\ref{alg:TP}), all the leaf nodes of the tree are resampled and weighted.
+For each leaf node $n_s$, the new sample is retained only if its importance weight is higher than the existing importance weight $w_{n_s}$.
+This leads to a lower acceptance rate but reduces the variance, and increases robustness to multi-modal target distributions and subspaces represented by samples in low probability regions.